 It’s recommended that you join ALL of the below sites that you are resident in and you must CONFIRM the emails you receive after signing up, to increase your chances of getting paid more.
 They are all 100% FREE TO JOIN, so don’t worry about paying anything.

 - Swagbucks (only USA, UK, Canada, Australia, Ireland residents allowed).
 They pay you to shop, watch videos, search the web, answer quick questions.
 They are among the oldest & have paid $326 million to their members!
 Click here to join Swagbucks.

-- Toluna (only UK, Australia, Denmark, Sweden, Netherlands residents allowed).
-They have over 8 million members worldwide who get paid just for testing products or even sharing their thoughts and opinions.
+- Toluna (USA, Canada, UK, Australia, Denmark, Sweden, Netherlands residents allowed).
+They have over 8 million members worldwide who get paid just for testing products or sharing their thoughts and opinions.
 Click here to join Toluna.

 - MyPoints (only USA and Canada residents allowed).
 They pay you just to watch videos, play games, shop or even just reading your emails.
 They have paid over $236 million to 10+ million of their members since 1996!
 Click here to join MyPoints.

 If you are not located in the countries allowed, you can't join and the links won't even open up for you.
 But you can join Kingged.com's special program HERE to receive email updates of more programs that allow more countries.